St Agnes the Virgin

 Pulpit – Photograph (PWDRO 116/68 & 244/5); 1914

-The eight-sided pulpit features a figure of St Agnes in a canopied niche, with symbols of the Passion and a nativity scene on other faces.
+This eight-sided oak pulpit features a figure of St Agnes in a canopied niche carrying her emblems of a lamb and martyr’s palm, with symbols of the Passion and a nativity scene on other faces.
+It was designed by Edmund H. Sedding (Benney & Mansell, 2007).
 A brass plaque on one side states that it was erected to the memory of Martin Tredinnick Hitchens and his wife Nanny by their surviving children in 1914.
-A book about the church provides the extra detail that this carved oak pulpit was designed by Edmund H. Sedding (Benney & Mansell, 2007).
+A full description of the pulpit is provided in a newspaper report on its dedication in November of that year (Royal Cornwall Gazette, 1914).

 Sources